imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 + No support for public agents like Github Actions or Azure DevOps Microsoft-hosted Agents with private clusters.
 Consider using Self-hosted Agents.
 + No support for converting existing AKS clusters into private clusters.
 + AKS control plane supports adding multiple Private Endpoints.
-+ IP authorized ranges can't be applied to the private API server endpoint, they only apply to the public API server.
++ IP authorized ranges can not be applied to the private API server endpoint, they only apply to the public API server.
 + To connect to the private cluster, consider the dedicated section below.

 The pros and the cons of this mode:
 ➕ No public endpoint exposed on internet (which helps implement Zero Trust Network).
-➕ Worker nodes connects to control plane using private endpoint.
+➕ Worker nodes connect to control plane using private endpoint.
-➖ More work should be done to get acces to the cluster for DevOps pipelines and cluster operators.
+➖ More work should be done to get access to the cluster for DevOps pipelines and cluster operators.
 ➖ Choosing private cluster is only possible during cluster creation.
 Not possible for existing clusters.

 ## 3. Public cluster using API Integration

 The control plane exposes one single endpoint for both worker nodes and cluster operators (kubectl).
 That endpoint is either public or private.
-Private endpoint is suitable for worker nodes to secure the traffic from and to control plane.
+A Private endpoint is suitable for worker nodes to secure the traffic from and to control plane.
-But for access for cluster operators (admins using kubectl) and DevOps pipelines, they might prefer to use a public endpoint (if their security preferences allows).
+But for access for cluster operators (admins using kubectl) and DevOps pipelines, they might prefer to use a public endpoint (if their security preferences allow).

 Does AKS support this kind of 'hybrid' access where we expose both public and private endpoints ?

 Well, yes !
 That is the [API Server VNet Integration](https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration).

 Like the public AKS cluster, we will have a public endpoint (public IP).
-And to expose a private access, unlike a private cluster that uses Private Endpoint, here we'll use the `VNET Integration`.
+And to expose private access, unlike a private cluster that uses Private Endpoint, here We will use the `VNET Integration`.
 The API server (part of the control plane) will be projected into a dedicated and delegated subnet in the cluster VNET.
 An internal Load Balancer will be created in that subnet.
-Worker nodes will be configured to use it to access the control plane.
+Worker nodes will be configured to access the control plane.

 Following is the simplified architecture.